moodmosaic/bookmarks/README.md

 <br><https://github.com/pedrobergamini/flashloaner-contract>
 <br><https://github.com/Uniswap/uniswap-v2-periphery/tree/master/contracts/examples>
 <br><https://github.com/Uniswap/uniswap-v2-periphery/tree/master/test>
-* A single-file simplest possible template for a contract that obtains a flash loan from dydx, does things, and pays it back.
+* A single-file simplest possible template for a contract that obtains a flash loan from dydx, does things, and pays it back
 <br><https://gist.github.com/cryptoscopia/1156a368c19a82be2d083e04376d261e>
 * Satoshi Nakamoto cites 8 references in the Bitcoin white paper.
 Each one uniquely influencing the design of the Bitcoin protocol.
-In this thread we’ll explore what they are and why they’re important.
+In this thread we’ll explore what they are and why they’re important
 <br><https://twitter.com/anilsaidso/status/1399039422192971781>
 * The course “Blockchain and Money" is freely available online and of critical importance this year to anyone that cares about money, #bitcoin, & the future of crypto.
 Less than 1% make it thru all the lectures, but it is definitely worth your time
 <br><https://twitter.com/michael_saylor/status/1393265323370065924>